Bank of England signals rates to stay high as borrowing costs hit 15-year high | Business

 However, the BoE forecasts inflation will be slightly slower to fall from late next year.
 Inflation does not return to its 2% target until the second quarter of 2025, three months later than it forecast in May.
 The BoE said it was incorporating more of the upside risks to inflation which the MPC saw in May into its central or "modal" forecast, despite a bigger-than-expected fall in inflation in June.

 Services price inflation - which the BoE said offered a signal on longer-term price trends - was projected to stay high, and wage growth at the end of this year was expected to be 6%, up from May's forecast of 5%.
-The BoE, which noted the economy's recent "surprising resilience", barely changed its growth forecasts from three months ago, with the economy due to expand a meagre 0.5% in 2023 and 2024, and just 0.25% in 2025.
+The BoE noted the economy's recent "surprising resilience" but barely changed its growth forecasts from three months ago, with the economy due to expand a meagre 0.5% in 2023 and 2024, and just 0.25% in 2025.

 The jobless rate is predicted to rise to 4.8% by late 2025, up from a forecast of 4.4% in May and 4.0% in the latest data.
 Mortgage costs have hit their highest since 2008, weighing on house-building.
 The BoE forecast housing investment would fall 5.75% this year and 6.25% in 2024.